gibify/Ignite-ReactJS/README.md

 * [GitHub-Project-Case](https://github.com/gibifyofficial/Ignite-ReactJS/tree/main/01-github-explorer)

-This project show the repositories hosting on github as (title, name author, email to access it).
+This project show the repositories hosting on github as (title, name of the author, email to access it).